CamGomezDev/SnakeDijkstraAI/README.md

 This repository accompanies this video: https://www.youtube.com/watch?v=BCpKJrGHBJA

 Specifically it's implementing this algorithm: https://github.com/chuyangliu/snake/blob/master/docs/algorithms.md#greedy-solver, the only difference being that in step 1, Dijkstra's algorithm was used to compute the shortest path.
-There the route enlargement algorithm is also explained.
+There the longest path algorithm is also explained.

 The three main files with all of the logic are `Controller.pde`, `SnakeDijkstraAI.pde` and `Snake.pde`.